Skip to main content

 MEDIUM AVAILABILITY

-Halal options are available in major cities, particularly in Vienna, which has a significant Muslim population.
-Look for Turkish and Middle Eastern restaurants.
+You'll find halal food in the major cities, above all in Vienna, which has a sizeable Muslim population.
+Turkish and Middle Eastern restaurants are your best bet.

 kosher